dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2818: Ethical practices create social value and corporate longevity.
+### T2818: Social responsibility is both a moral and strategic company obligation.

 |Support|
 |---|